EddyVerbruggen/nativescript-email/README.md

 ```

 ## Known issues
-On Android, you can pass an array of to/cc/bcc, but only the first one is added.
-Should be able to fix that in a future release.

 On iOS you can't use the simulator to test the plugin because of an iOS limitation.
 To prevent a crash this plugin returns `false` when `available` is invoked on the iOS sim.